 Stronger Than Yesterday

 Bubblegum pink cover, pretty young blonde in one corner an older but still pretty blonde in the other and the sort of font which screams trying to be young and that is before you go looking for details and learn that "Brave New Girl" is based on the novel by Britney and Lynne Spears.
-I mention this for the simple reason that no one should watch "Brave New Girl" expecting hard hitting realism and be prepared to succumb to some simplified dream fulfilment and easy going inspiration combined with a Britney Spears soundtrack.
+I mention this for the simple reason that no one should watch "Brave New Girl" expecting hard hitting realism and instead should be prepared to succumb to some simplified dream fulfilment and easy going inspiration combined with a Britney Spears soundtrack.

 What this all boils down to is that "Brave New Girl" is definitely not for everyone as it is bubblegum inspirational, the sort of movie aimed to inspire young teenage girls rather that those expecting a gritty drama about making it at a music academy.
-The thing is that whilst the styling may not be everyone's cup of tea the theme of keep on going for your dreams is a good one.